Documentation

 • Each prompt is sent to each provider separately — responses aren't cached or reused

-• Monitoring runs daily on its own.
-You can also trigger a manual run at any time
+• Monitoring runs daily on its own

 • The full text of every response is stored — read the original and verify the analysis whenever you want